MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses-that-return-binary-data.md

 }
 ```

-When you call `GET https://graph.microsoft.com/v1.0/users/ben@contoso.com/photo/$value`, you'll get the image stored in the `picture.jpg` file in the current directory.
+When you call `GET https://graph.microsoft.com/v1.0/users/ben@contoso.com/photo/$value`, you get the image stored in the `picture.jpg` file in the current directory.

 > ℹ️ If you are using the command line to execute the HTTP request, ensure that you have correctly escaped the `dollar` sign.
-See [Why is proxy not mocking my binary response](./Why-is-proxy-not-mocking-my-binary-response).
+See [Why is proxy not mocking my binary response](./Why-is-proxy-not-mocking-my-binary-response.md).